Hair structure and the stages of hair growth

-The hair structure is simple, but its function is important in a person’s social life.
-Our hair is made up of strong protein called Keratin.
-A hair follicle belay each hair into the head scalp skin.
-The hair bulb forms the base of hair follicle and it contains cells in division, which grow to make the hair shaft that appears outside the skin.
+Regarding the basic hair structure, our hair is made up of a strong protein called Keratin.
+A hair follicle belays each hair into the head scalp skin.
+The hair bulb forms the base of a hair follicle, and it contains cells in division, which grow to make the hair shaft that appears outside the skin.

 Our blood vessels are responsible to supply the cells in the hair bulb with hormones that will help to adjust the hair growth and structure at different times.

 Your hair grows from hair bulbs present inside the skin.
-The part of the hair inside the follicle (under the skin surface) is called hair root, while the visible part is the hair body or shaft.
-At the base of the root there is hair bulbs in which absorb nutrients from blood and form new cells.
+The part of the hair inside the follicle -under the skin surface- is called hair root, while the visible part is the hair body or shaft.
+At the base of the root there are hair bulbs, which absorb nutrients from blood and form new cells.

-- Dermal papilla: it is a conic nipple present in the base of follicle.
+- Dermal papilla: it is a conic nipple present in the base of the follicle.
 It nourishes the hair bulb with blood, subsequently with nutrients.
-The dermal papilla is responsible of taking the vital nutrients for a healthy hair from blood and improving hair nutrition.
+The dermal papilla is responsible of taking the vital nutrients for a healthy hair from blood, and improving hair nutrition.
 Dermal papillae contain also Androgen receptors.
-Androgen causes hair atrophy.
-It is the hormone that controls hair growth as it can cause thinning hair and hair loss too.
+Androgen causes hair atrophy; it is the hormone that controls hair growth, as it can cause thinning hair and hair loss, too.

 - Sebaceous glands: it secretes oily matter to lubricate hair and keep it healthy and glimmering.

-- A thin outer protective colorless layer to protect the cortex.
+- A thin outer protective colourless layer to protect the cortex.

-- Cortex, it gives the hair rigidity, color and texture
+- Cortex, it gives the hair rigidity, colour and texture

-- Medulla (present in the permanent hair) between its cells exist lot of air vacuums.
+- Medulla (present in the permanent hair), between its cells exist lots of air vacuums.

-We can clearly notice the essential role of proteins in hair structure and the importance of insuring the daily needs of protein to keep a healthy and strong hair.
+We can clearly notice the essential role of proteins in hair structure, and also the importance of insuring the daily needs of protein to keep a healthy and strong hair.

-- In child’s head, there are about 1100 bulb for each 1 cm².
-This number decreases when reaching 25 years old and becomes around 600, but that depends on the physical state of a person.
+- In child’s head, there are about 1,100 bulbs for each cm².
+This number decreases when reaching 25 years old and becomes around 600, but that depends on the physical state of a person, too.

-- At the age between 30 and 50, the number of hair bulbs decreases to more than 250-300 bulb for each cm², then, a slight hair loss starts while aging.
+- At the age between 30 and 50, the number of hair bulbs decreases to 250-300 bulb for each cm²; then, a slight hair loss starts while aging.